manusatx/NYC_SCHOOLS/README.md

 # NYC_SCHOOLS

+## Introduction
+This project is a based on a collaboration between Manoranjan Kumar (me) /Gary Sepulveda as part of a final project in the University of Texas @ San Antonio Master of Science Data Analytics program.
+We chose a current (as of 8/7/18) Kaggle challenge (PASSNYC) as our topic.
+This basically is a challenge in the NYC school district to ultimately help underserved student achieve academic success by taking and being accepted into some the best specialized High School in the city.

 ## Problem Description -
 Black & Latino Students are significantly underrepresented in NYC Specialized High Schools.
-We took the PASSNYC dataset from Kaggle and attempted to build a model predicting Average Proficiency.
+We took the PASSNYC dataset from Kaggle and attempted to build a model predicting Average Proficiency of maths and english.
 Our aim is to predict and rank the schools based on multiple feature engineered columns using open data.

 ## Data Sources